 At Campus Connections, youth are paired one-on-one with an undergraduate student who is enrolled in a 3-credit service-learning course for 12 weeks.
 The mentoring dyad meets four hours per week on campus and engages in a semi-structured program including “walk and talks,” academic support, dinner and other prosocial activities.
 Youth are constantly encouraged to engage in the mentoring community so they may gain a sense of belonging and mattering, develop social skills, and realize leadership skills.
 In addition, there are Marriage and Family Therapist (MFT) students and other trained staff around to help support youth and mentors.
 The MFT students and staff are trained to facilitate relationships between the mentors and mentees at CC.

 Data were collected as part of a three-year grant funded by the William T. Grant (WTG) foundation to study two versions of a youth mentoring program.
-The study took place over the course of 6 semesters, from Fall XXXX to Spring XXXX.
+The study took place over the course of 6 semesters, from Fall 2015 to Spring 2018.
 The first version of the program involved traditional dyadic mentoring, in which one mentor was assigned to one mentee to experience the 12-week program together.
 The second involved nesting 4 mentor-mentee pairs which were called mentor families.
 As a result, mentees were exposed to both a mentor of their own, as well as to 3 other mentor-mentee pairs in their mentor family over the course of the 12-week program.
 More information of the youth mentor family approach may be read in Haddock et al. (2013).

-Campus Connections takes place four nights per week (Monday – Thursday) during a regular academic semester (12 weeks), with each mentee assigned to one night.
+Campus Connections took place four nights per week (Monday – Thursday) during a regular academic semester (12 weeks), each mentee was assigned to one night.
 Approximately twenty-eight mentees were assigned to each night.
-Each semester, two of the nights were randomly assigned to the traditional dyadic mentoring condition, and two of the nights were randomly assigned to the mentor family condition.
-Only the control group will be utilized for the proposed study.
+Each semester, two of the nights were randomly assigned to the traditional dyadic mentoring condition (control group), and two of the nights were randomly assigned to the mentor family condition.
+Only the control group was utilized for the proposed study.
 This decision was made because the control group more accurately reflects most group mentoring programs.
+It should be noted that although the mentee was assigned to a primary mentor, the intervention still took place in a group setting.
 Thus, the results from my thesis will be more generalizable to other group mentoring programs.

 Youth (mentees) were referred to the CC program through several community agencies including the local school district, juvenile justice system, Department of Human Services, and various youth and family agencies.
 Upon receipt of the referral, trained CC staff contacted potential participants and conducted intake appointments to determine program eligibility and obtain youth assent and parental consent.
 Study inclusion criteria included: Youth aged 11-18 years of age, reported experience of at least one risk factor from the risk screening tool (Herrera, Dubois, & Grossman, 2013), and available to participate during the CC operating hours.
 Participants could not have participated in previous CC sessions to be eligible for this study.
 That is, over the course of the study, each adolescent participated in CC for a single semester.

-Measures
+Measures for Developmental Outcomes

 In the proposed investigation, data were drawn from multiple time-points.
 If eligible and willing to participate in the CC program, mentees were invited to participate in 6 surveys during their time at CC.
-Surveys were provided at intake (Baseline; wave 0), week 1 (wave 1), week 3 (wave 2), week 6 (wave 3), week 9 (wave 4), and week 11 (wave 5) of the 12-week program.
+Surveys were administered at intake (Baseline; wave 0), week 1 (wave 1), week 3 (wave 2), week 6 (wave 3), week 9 (wave 4), and week 11 (wave 5) of the 12-week program.
 Surveys were completed using Qualtrics, an online survey platform.
 The Institutional Review Board at Colorado State University approved all the described procedures.

 Demographics